oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 - Choose a project you're interested in!
 If you have a strong interest in your project, this will help you pick up necessary skills and tackle any unforeseen difficulties that arise during GSoC.
 - Familiarize yourself with the relevant part of the codebase for your project, especially if you haven't touched it before.
 It's important to think about how to integrate your project with the current Oppia structure -- don't design in a vacuum.
 - Define milestones with enough detail to get a proper ETA for each milestone (so, don't just say "write e2e tests"), otherwise you run the risk of significantly underestimating the timeline.
+- Clear written communication and presentation is crucial in preparing your proposal.
+The proposal should show that you have a clear understanding of the codebase and the final goal of the project.
+Eg. In a user-facing proposal, writing about just the files that have to be changed is not enough, detailed mocks and userflows (in the form of diagrams or points) are also essential.

 ### Sample proposals from past years